Our Guiding Values

 With the ever changing events happening nationally and globally, we realize the the importance of community support, more so now than ever.
 As our community continues to grow, the need for support grows.
 Our club is here for our Members and our native Hawaiian Pacific Islander Community as a whole.
 Reach out to us.

 The future of our organization is dependent upon the growth and development of the leadership.
 Our leaders come from the “life blood” of our club–dedicated Members.
 We always encourage our Members who wish to volunteer for a leadership position, to advise our board of your intentions, run a project or committee (komike), and go through the nomination process at the end of the year.

 As you browse through our website, we hope you will find it to be user friendly, easy to navigate and informative.
 We are continually updating important community announcements and calendar of event schedules as the information becomes available.
 Some of our programs are currently under development and will be “Coming Soon” so please bear with us.

-Many of you in our community enjoyed our 29th Pacific Islander Festival & Ho’olaule’a that occurred in Henderson, September 10-11, 2021.
-We have already begun preliminary planning for the 30th Ho’olaule’a (a milestone!).
-Our Ho’olaule’a Planning Komike is looking for volunteers to assist us in the various committees ranging from entertainment, Keiki Zone, Hospitality Booth, Vendors, and supporting the beverage booths we operate, and more.
-If interested, go to the “Contact” page and send us an email or call us.
+Many of you in our community enjoyed our 30th Pacific Islander Festival & Ho’olaule’a that occurred in Henderson, September 9-10, 2022.
+We have already begun preliminary planning for the 31st Ho’olaule’a in 2024.
+Our Ho’olaule’a Planning Komike is looking for volunteers to assist us in the various committees ranging from Entertainment, Keiki Zone, Hospitality Booth, Vendors, and supporting the beverage booths we operate, and more.
+If interested, go to the “Contact” page and send us an email or call us with your contact information.
 Bringing a slice of our ‘Aina to Las Vegas it truly rewarding as the event unfolds.
-As the details become available, we will post it, so stay tuned if you’re a prospective sponsor, vendor, volunteer or attendee.
+As the details become available, we will post it, so stay tuned if you’re a prospective sponsor, vendor, volunteer, or attendee

 The Las Vegas Hawaiian Civic Club is a 501 (c) (4) organization, chartered by the Association of Hawaiian Civic Clubs.
 As a non-profit organization, our primary objective is to practice and perpetuate the traditions, beliefs, language and arts of the indigenous people of Hawai’i.